handshake-labs/blockexplorer/README.md

 docker build -t rest:blockexplorer -f Dockerfile.rest .
 ```

-Be aware of .dockerignore which should differ for docker-compose and for docker build
+Be aware of .dockerignore which should differ for `docker-compose` and for `docker build`.

 ## Additonal

 Showing addresses with a lot of inputs/outputs was in production at cloud, postgresql `enable_hashjoin = off` helped.

 Feel free to reach us out at https://t.me/hnsnetwork.